Ali-Haidar-159/opensearch-data-migration/README.md

 ## Notes

 - IDs are stored as strings in PostgreSQL to match OpenSearch documents.
-- The migration uses `ON CONFLICT (id) DO NOTHING` to avoid duplicates.
+- The migration uses `ON CONFLICT (id) DO NOTHING` to avoid duplicates for `users` and `activity`.
+- The `address` table stores one row per user per activity location found, and does not de-duplicate.
-- SSL verification is disabled for OpenSearch by default in `connection.py`.
+- OpenSearch connections use SSL (`use_ssl=True`) with certificate verification disabled by default in `config/db/connection.py`.
+- OpenSearch scroll size is 100 with a 2 minute scroll window (`service/migrate.py`).

 ## Troubleshooting